Updated: Jul 5

-I thought she was hyper-critical of her body, or was hating the attention she was getting from her blooming body.
+I thought she was hyper-critical of her body or was hating the attention she was getting from her blooming body.
 She never liked the spotlight, and Mexican bodies definitely take definition through puberty.
 I got it.
 Or so I thought.

 I thought I was being the understanding and cool mom by letting her sit out, by letting her find her own way with her style choices.
 What I missed, was that while independently these are all signs of a normal, healthy, growing teenager, collectively they are signs of trouble brewing.

-The dark style that took color out of her wardrobe and brought her hair over her face was to hide.
+The dark style that took the color out of her wardrobe and brought her hair over her face was to hide.
 She didn’t want to be noticed.
 Leaving middle school and going into high school she didn’t want to be in the forefront.
 She didn’t want to be asked to join clubs or to engage.

 She was depressed and didn’t want her world being touched by anyone, because they would probably just fuck it up more.
 While also being lonely and wishing someone got her.
 Wishing someone could step into her world and not fuck it up for once.

-Her body language closing up the way it did is also to minimize and detract attention, but moreso, it’s a protection thing.
+Her body language closing up the way it did is also to minimize and detract attention, but more so, it’s a protection thing.
 If you’re in a ball and you can see everyone around you, but they might not even notice you, you’re safer.
 If people don’t engage with you, you don’t get hurt.
 If you don’t look approachable, people don’t engage with you.

 The hair, still unsure of.
-I will probably find out when I ask her permission to post this, but in my research, I found out it could be a sign of trichotillomania, which is hair pulling.
+I will probably find out when I ask her permission to post this, but in my research, I found out it could be a sign of trichotillomania, which is hair-pulling.
 A common self-soothing technique is to play with your hair.
 After learning about it, I noticed this is one I use all the time.

 Why it Makes Sense to Them, but Not Us

 Like all good things, too much is a bad thing.
 A self-soothing technique can turn into a disorder when you start pulling it to feel a little bit of pain to relieve whatever emotion you’re feeling.
-Doesn’t sound like something that makes sense when spelt out like that on paper to a health minded-person, but when you’ve experienced that much emotional pain, anything to get out of it is a reprieve.
+Doesn’t sound like something that makes sense when spelled out like that on paper to a healthy minded-person, but when you’ve experienced that much emotional pain, anything to get out of it is a reprieve.
 I get it, but it’s an unhealthy way to handle emotional pain.
 The hoodies and excuses were to hide the experiments she was playing with pain.